Python Tkinter Stopwatch

 running = False

-• this will set the running to false.
+• This will set the running to false.

-• also, it will disable the stop button & the user won’t beable to click it again.
+• Also, it will disable the stop button & the user won’t be able to click it again.

 • and will enable the start & reset buttons.